Frequently asked questions by international applicants about Master's programmes taught in English at the University of Stavanger

 All applicants with foreign higher education will be individually evaluated during the admission process.

-No. We do not have the capacity to assess your grades for admission to the Master's study programme you want to apply to.
-We encourage all prospective students to apply if they believe they fulfill the Academic Requirements.
+No, we do not have capacity to assess your grades prior to the application.
+We encourage all prospective students to apply if they believe they fulfill the Academic Requirements, .

 English Language Requirements

-All international applicants must document proficiency in English at an advanced level through an international test/exam recognized by UiS unless exempted.
+All international applicants must document proficiency in English at an advanced level through an international test/exam recognized by UiS, unless you qualify for an exemption.

-To find out if you are exempt, please visit English Language Requirements for International Applicants.
-Or, continue reading the next question.
+To find out if you are exempt, please visit the English Language Requirements for International Applicants.

-Exemption from submitting an English language proficiency test apply to:
+Exemption from submitting an English language proficiency test result apply for:

-• Applicants who have completed a Bachelor's or Master's degree with English as the language of instruction in Denmark, Finland, Iceland, Norway, or Sweden.
+- Applicants who have completed a Bachelor's degree or one year of a Master's degree (60 ECTS) with English as the language of instruction in Denmark, Finland, Iceland, Norway, or Sweden.

-To find out more, please visit English Language Requirements for International Applicants.
+For information about which English proficiency tests we accept, please visit the English Language Requirements for International Applicants.

 No. We do not accept DuoLingo English as documentation of English proficiency.

-No. Please upload your English proficiency test result to your online application on Søknadsweb.
+No. Please upload your English proficiency test result to your online application in Søknadsweb.

 8467.
-Please ensure you also upload your TOEFL result to your online application on Søknadsweb.
+Please ensure you also upload your TOEFL result to your online application in Søknadsweb.

-Applicants who do not upload their official score report to their online application within the deadline will fail to meet English language requirements and documentation requirements - your application will be rejected,
+Applicants who do not upload their official score report to their online application within the deadline will fail to meet English language and documentation requirements and the application will therefore be rejected.

 Documentation Requirements

-Applicants from some countries may be required to have their official documents delivered by post to the International Admissions Office.
-Please check if this applies to you by referring to our country list.
+Applicants with education from certain countries may be required to have their official documents delivered by post to the International Admissions Office.
+Please check if this applies to you by referring to our Country List.

 Post: